Graphorrhea: Treatment of 'graphorrheic' symptoms

 The issue with negative symptoms of schizophrenia, such as graphorrhoea, is that available schizophrenia treatments tend to ignore them and focus on treating the positive symptoms of the disease.
 Negative symptoms play a critical role in the cognitive decline seen in schizophrenic individuals.
 Identifying early signs of schizophrenia will help eradicate further progression of the disease, thus, the recognition of these symptoms becomes more significant.

 In terms of current treatment for schizophrenic symptoms related to graphorrhoea, at first instance antipsychotics are offered to the patient and then a course of maintenance therapy.
 The initial goal of the treatment is to restore patient's 'normal' routine e.g., eating and sleeping.
 Once a point of stability is reached, maintenance therapy addresses self-care and mood dysfunctions in order to avoid relapse of an acute psychotic episode.
 Such treatments aim to improve mental well- being of an individual and increase the chances of finding a structure to their thoughts.
 Organized thoughts will mitigate symptoms of graphorrhea.

 Associations with aphasia

-Aphasia is a disorder diminishing the ability to understanding and formulating language, which includes a difficulty in communicating through writing (graphorrhea).
+Aphasia is a disorder involving diminishing ability to understand and formulate language, which includes a difficulty in communicating through writing (graphorrhea).
 It is caused by serious brain damage to the left hemisphere, which is responsible for speech and language comprehension.

 The specific type of aphasia with similar symptoms to graphorrhea is called jargon aphasia.
-It is a disorder resulting in produced speech beings incoherent to listeners; is inability to communicate through speech is the result of violating grammatical rules or the overuse of invented words.
+It is a disorder resulting in produced speech being incoherent to listeners.
+Inability to communicate through speech is the result of violating grammatical rules or the overuse of invented words.
 Apparent symptoms of jargon aphasia directly translate into writing and are then classified as graphorrhoea.